Examination Information

 Examination Times

-Most external examinations at Wellacre Academy will start in the morning at 08:30 and in the afternoon at 13:15.
-Examination timetables and seating plans will be available daily on a notice board in the Entrance Hall and outside examination venues during each examination season.
+Most external examinations at Wellacre Academy will start in the morning at 08:45 and in the afternoon at 13:15.
+Examination timetables and seating plans will be available daily on a notice board outside examination venues during each examination season.
 Students must ensure that they arrive at the examination venue at least 10 minutes before the start time of the examination that they are taking.
 Parents will need to ensure that suitable travel arrangements exist for students where examinations finish after normal school hours.

 Equipment Required for Examinations